RallyTools/vcon/README.md

 ### Power cycling

 Using the `power` command, `vcon` can turn on, turn off, or suspend a VM.
-The power command uses an additional argument, `on`, `off`, or `suspend` to indicate the desired state.
+The power command uses an additional argument, `on`, `off`, or `suspend`, to indicate the desired state.

 ### Snapshoting _(experimental)_